 Despite knowing that Caley was going to be coming to the Honors college next year, and therefore quite smart, upon sensing that vague feeling of disability, she’d immediately downgraded her view of Caley’s intelligence and maturity to that of a five-year-old.

 And in this instance, as in many, this ableist-fueled demotion was encapsulated by one word: “cute.”

 This is but one example of a deluge of such well-intended, but nonetheless offensive occurrences that Caley has dealt with her entire life.
 One of the first things that classmates, teachers, relatives, and random passers-by in the grocery store exclaim when they meet her is “You’re so cute!”

 There is a long list of ways we unknowingly change the way we talk to and interact with disabled people that are infantilizing and just plain messed up.
-But since I can’t list all of them, here are just the top six ways infantilization of adults with disabilities happens.
+But since I can’t list all of them, here are just the top six ways infantilization of disabled adults with disabilities.

 Able Person: “Do you want to go to the store, sweetheart?
 Yes you do, yes you do!
 Awwww, you’re so cute!”